Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 Hope that helps.
 We can’t be more precise than that as it depends on you and your learning style.

-Assessment is a process not a one off exam but rather a series of tasks and activities that allow you to learn and apply new skills.
-You will be required to repeat tasks such as fdr mediation role plays until you have demonstrated competence across all aspects of the process in a variety of different scenarios.
+Assessment is a process not a one off exam.
+It is a series of tasks and activities that allow you to learn and apply new skills.
+You will be required to repeat tasks such as FDR mediation role plays until you have demonstrated competence across all aspects of the process in a variety of different scenarios.

-The NMAS Course is a 38 hr non-accredited short course that is not to vocational education and training (VET) standards.
+The mediator accreditation course is a short course that is not delivered under Vocational Education and Training standards.

-We don’t understand how anyone can claim that is adequate to teach property mediation to any level of competence.
+We don’t understand how anyone can claim that is adequate to teach property mediation to any level of competence in the short duration of the course and definitely do not recognise it as being equivalent to Graduate Diploma level training.

-A law degree is one of the possible pre-requisites to allow you to enroll in this course but it does not allow you credits or any recognition of prior learning.
+A law degree is one of the possible pre-requisites to allow you to enrol in this course but it does not allow you credits or any recognition of prior learning.

-The role of a lawyer and that of a mediator are very different.
+The role of a lawyer and that of a family dispute resolution practitioner are very different.

 Lawyers advise and advocate and can have only one party to a dispute as a client.